The non-concessional contribution cap refers to the maximum amount that can be contributed into superannuation as an after-tax contribution.

 Between the ages of 67 and 74, you will need to satisfy the superannuation work test or work test exemption prior to making any contributions to super.

-If you are aged 75 or more, you are unable to make non-concessional contributions to super.
+If you are aged 75 or more, you are only able to make non-concessional contributions into super up to 28 days after the end of the month in which you turn 75.
+After that, you are unable to make non-concessional contributions to super.

 Non-Concessional Contribution Bring-Forward Rule